Washington Bucket List: 26 Things to do in Washington State

 Your beer-drinking experience is incomplete without a taste of Vancouver’s beer.

-Vancouver is a burgeoning beer destination where you can sample your favorite ones in one place at the seasonal brewfests.
+Vancouver is a burgeoning beer destination where you can sample your favorite ones in one place at seasonal brew fests.

-Or you can stroll down or drive on Main Street and stop at the dozens of breweries in the street.
+Or you can stroll down or drive on Main Street and stop at the dozens of breweries on the street.

 Vancouver Mall

-The large mall has more than 75 stores and above 25 places to dine.
+The large mall has over 75 stores and more than 25 dining places.

 There is also a play space for children and a luxury theatre.
-You can shop at large stores like JCPenney and Old Navy and then feast on some steaks at Outback Steakhouse or try Thai cuisine at Ruby Thai Kitchen.
+You can shop at large stores like JCPenney and Old Navy, feast on some steaks at Outback Steakhouse, or try Thai cuisine at Ruby Thai Kitchen.

 Farmers Market

-If you want to buy some local produce on weekends, head over to Vancouver’s Farmer Market.
+If you want to buy local produce on weekends, head to Vancouver’s Farmer Market.
 Local farmers sell fresh fruits and vegetables, handicrafts, dairy products, flowers, and seafood at the famous Farmers Market.

-The market is open on weekends every March to October.
+The market is open on weekends from March to October.
 You can shop around and enjoy jamming sessions by the local musicians.

 Moulton Falls

-Moulton Falls offers enthralling scenes and a serene ambience.
+Moulton Falls offers enthralling scenes and a serene ambiance.

-The river is densely forested on both sides and there is a trail along the river.
-If you are an avid and skilled hiker, I recommend you to put your skills to the test on the steeper Bells Mountain Trail.
+The river is densely forested on both sides, with a trail along the river.
+If you are an avid and skilled hiker, I recommend you put your skills to the test on the steeper Bells Mountain Trail.

 Moulton Falls Park in Washington State